New Zealand has no current journalism textbook for those learning the occupation here, or even just wanting to see what’s involved.

-Anyone wanting a copy can email me on email@example.com (if you’re out of Taranaki) or buy from one of the shops or the hospice Trade Me account.
+Anyone wanting a copy can buy an e-book version on the BOOKS page of this website, or email me on email@example.com (if you’re out of Taranaki) to order a printed copy, or buy from one of the shops or the hospice Trade Me account.
 The book is not on sale at any bookshop or through any book publisher (other than JimTuckerMedia).

 Take a look at my third photo essay on New Plymouth’s renowned Pukekura Park, this time a two-parter assembled from a couple of thousand cellphone pix taken over the past couple of winters.

 Winter Park (Parts 1 and 2, You Tube below) shows how nature changes everything in the park, but also how quickly the plants and trees regather themselves for spring.
 I’m taking spring shots now for the next essay.

 While the NZ Government is showing due concern for the welfare of the country’s aged during the Covid pandemic, something has gone wrong with its funding for those vital end-of-life places about to be overrun by dying Baby Boomers.

 Hospice Taranaki, for example, has seen its government funding drop from 70 percent a decade ago to 47 percent now.

 My latest column (October 9, 2021) writes about this discrepancy in State care, as well as my latest book, whose proceeds will go towards helping our hospice survive.

 Roadworks in Taranaki – not much progress.
 DN Photo